Introductory Plant Walks

 Join our fun, informal walks and get familiar with plants native to Whatcom County.
 Sponsored by the Koma Kulshan Chapter of the Washington Native Plant Society (WNPS), these introductory plant identification walks feature an easy pace and will each last about two hours.
 All walks are free and no registration is required, just show up at the meeting spot.
 The walks will focus on a variety of habitats, with your expert guide introducing you to common trees, shrubs, and herbaceous plants native to our area.
 Leaders will share tidbits on ethnobotany, wildlife use, gardening with natives, and other interesting plant related facts.
 People of all ages and experience levels are welcome.
 Dress for the weather and wear comfortable walking shoes that may get wet.
 Each walk stands alone, or attend them all to get a free mini-course on plant identification.
 For more information contact Allan Richardson at 360-305-5270 or asrichardson5@gmail.com.
-Details about other WNPS activities can be found at wnpskoma.org.
+Details about other local events and programs relating to native plants can be found on our chapter website wnpskoma.org.

 Time: 10:00 a.m. to noon